maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ````

 ### Pixel Buffer
-Ray-Tracing Shaders run similar as a Compute shader and we somehow have to get our ray traced pixels to the screen.
+RT shaders run similar as a compute shader and we somehow have to get our ray traced pixels to the screen.
 To do so, we create a pixel buffer, which we will write our pixels into, and then copy these pixels to the screen.

 ````js
 let pixelBufferSize = window.width * window.height * 4 * Float32Array.BYTES_PER_ELEMENT;